sclevine/xsum/FORMAT.md

 For a given checksum output, the attribute options mask MAY include any of the follow options:

 0.  `u` = Include UID (user ID)
 1.  `g` = Include GID (group ID)
-2. `s` = Include file content equivalents for special files (e.g., device IDs for character devices)
+2. NI  = *Include atime (file access time, reserved but not implemented)*
-3. `t` = include mtime (file modification time)
+3.  `t` = Include mtime (file modification time)
 4.  `c` = Include ctime (file creation time)
+5. NI  = *Include btime (file birth time, reserved but not implemented)*
+6.  `s` = Include file content equivalents for special files (e.g., device IDs for character devices)
-5. `x` = Include xattr (extended file system attributes)
+7.  `x` = Include xattr (extended file system attributes)
-6. `i` = Apply other attributes to the name file/directory itself
+8.  `i` = Apply other attributes to the named file/directory itself
-7. `n` = Exclude file names when summing directories (files are sorted by data checksum)
+9.  `n` = Exclude file names when summing directories (files are sorted by data checksum)
-8. `e` = Exclude file contents
+10. `e` = Exclude file contents
-9. `l` = Follow symlinks (without `l`, extended checksums only validate path)
+11. `l` = Follow symlinks (without `l`, extended checksums only validate path)

 Notes:
-- Without `i`, other attribute options MUST only apply to files/directories inside of directories.
+- Without `i`, attribute options SHALL only apply to files and directories inside an explicitly specified directory.
+- With `i`, attribute options SHALL result in the inclusion of metadata of explicitly specified files and directories.
-- Future versions of xsum v1 MAY introduce more flags, but they SHALL NOT remove existing flags.
+- Future versions of xsum v1 MAY introduce additional flags, but they SHALL NOT remove existing flags.

-The human-readable attribute options mask MUST consist of a single `+` followed by any order of at least one option.
+The human-readable attribute options mask MUST consist of a single `+` followed by any order of at least one attribute option.

 The opaque attribute options mask SHALL encode the human-readable attribute options mask as a case-insensitive hexadecimal number in big endian format.
 The number MUST be the sum of all options included in the mask, where the value of each option is two to the power of the ordinal number in the list above.